- Published on Wednesday, July 5, 2023, last updated

 Depending on your team's requirements, you should set:

-- the minimum number of approval from a specific role or team (for example, a pull request needs at least one approval from a senior developer before being merged),
+- the minimum number of approvals from a specific role or team (for example, pull requests need at least one approval from a senior developer before being merged),

 - which CI/CD tests need to pass before a pull request can be merged.